 PROTOCOL:

-Ethical approval was considered by the ethical committee of the Ludwig-Maximilian University and was waived given that the radiological datasets used in this study were retrospectively collected and fully anonymized.
+Ethical approval was considered by the ethical committee of the Ludwig-MaximiliansUniversität München and was waived given that the radiological datasets used in this study were retrospectively collected and fully anonymized.

 Please refer to the institute’s MRI safety guidelines, especially regarding the used LVAD ventricle and metal components of the flow loop.